My Personal Writing Style

 While everyone has a preferred genre and a preferred style, and even J. R. R. Tolkien isn't everyone's cup of tea, you probably want to know a bit about my personal writing preferences before you climb into my head.
 Fair enough.
 I'd wanna know.

 I'm a reader first, and a writer second.
-For me, they go hand-in-hand.
+For me, they go hand in hand.
 As the saying goes, "Reading is like breathing in, writing is like breathing out."
-So, it comes as no surprise that I like to write similar stories to the ones I like to read/watch (you can check out my favourites here).
+So, it comes as no surprise that I like to write similar stories to the ones I like to read/watch (you can check out my favorites here).

 Well, here goes...

 either of the two main characters dies.
 Yes, I know death is part of life, but seriously, I just can't take that kind of stress.
 Not since I read Veronica Roth's Allegiant and raged about the ending for a week.
 I sincerely promise I will never invite you to invest in a female or male lead, only for them to die on you.

 there's no action *yawn*.
 I'm not into car chases, so if you're looking for that, maybe put on The Blues Brothers or something, but at the same time, I like action.
 Gimme pirates, elves, smugglers, dragons, thieves... just all-round adventure.
 I was raised on Famous Five, so I am mildly obsessed with treasure, treasure islands, treasure planets, mysterious moors, craggy mountains, etc.

 nothing's at stake for the main characters *yawns again*.
 Bland and boring characters put me to sleep.
 Even worse than that is the "novel of misunderstandings" where the drama would be all solved if the characters had a five minute conversation with each other and talked everything out.
 Maybe this is just the psychologist in me, but humans are more complex than that, right?